RustScan/RustScan/README.md

 FLAGS:
         --accessible    Accessible mode.
-Turns off features which negatively affect screen readers -h, --help          Prints help information
+Turns off features which negatively affect screen readers -g, --greppable     Greppable mode.
-    -n, --no-config     Whether to ignore the configuration file or not --no-nmap       Turns off Nmap
-    -q, --quiet         Quiet mode.
 Only output the ports.
 No Nmap.
-Useful for grep or outputting to a file -V, --version       Prints version information
+Useful for grep or outputting to a file -h, --help          Prints help information
+    -n, --no-config     Whether to ignore the configuration file or not --no-nmap       Turns off Nmap
+        --top           Use the top 1000 ports
+    -V, --version       Prints version information

 OPTIONS: